Nastel/TNT4J/README.md

 * Events may have TTL (time-to-live) for sinks that support event expiration
 * Event rate limiter (throttle control) based on mps, bps (message/sec, bytes/sec)

-<b>Several key features make TNT4J a prime choice for your java application:</b>
+**Several key features make TNT4J a prime choice for your java application:**

 ## Quick Examples
 Here is a simple example of using TNT4J: